zbh2047/zbh2047.github.io/_pages/about.md

 Hi!
 I'm Bohang Zhang (张博航), a fourth-year Phd. student at Peking University, advised by [Prof. Liwei Wang](http://www.liweiwang-pku.com/).
 I also work closely with [Prof. Di He](https://dihe-pku.github.io/).
 Before starting Phd., I finished my undergraduate study at School of the Gifted Young (少年班) in Xi'an Jiaotong University, majored in Computer Science.

-My main research area lies in solving fundamental problems in machine learning, such as the expressive power and robustness of neural networks, with special interest in studying these problems from a computer science perspective.
-Currently I am focusing on designing neural networks with *certified* robustness gurantees, i.e. achieving provable robustness under adversarial attacks.
-Besides this, I am also interested in designing and analyzing optimization algorithms for efficient neural network training.
+My main research area lies in solving fundamental problems in machine learning, such as the expressive power, robustness, and optimization of neural networks, with special interest in studying these problems from a computer science perspective.
+Currently, my main research focus lies in the following aspects:
+* Understanding and Analyzing the expressive power of graph neural networks (GNNs), or more broadly, equivaraint neural networks for geometric deep learning.
+* Designing neural networks with *certified* robustness gurantees, i.e. achieving provable robustness under adversarial attacks.
+* Previously, I was also interested in designing and analyzing optimization algorithms for efficient neural network training.

 If you are interested in collaborating with me or want to have a chat, always feel free to contact me through e-mail or Wechat.